 - Life Coaching: Have you owned your own business or do you have years of experience in an area that requires the need for coaching?
 If so, this is would be the most helpful way for you to produce income.
 Whether it is through video chat, emailing, in-person sessions, there is always opportunity in this domain.

 - Or simply, just investing in a company.
 Although it is typically a riskier option, this one may be the most effective, especially as a retiree.
 You have the option available to keep gaining profit, while making minimal efforts.
 However, it is important to invest in something you believe in.
 If it is not your company, ensure it is a company that you have done research on and thoroughly trust.
+Of course, you may need to check for an appropriate investing course to know the ins and outs of investing.

 Steps for Getting Started